 Braces straighten out the teeth to facilitate eating and speaking and to enhance the appearance of your smile.
-Before beginning or after completing treatment with braces in Parsippany, children and adults alike may need to have an orthodontic appliance like an expander, tongue/thumb crib, or a retainer.
+Before beginning or after completing treatment with braces in Parsippany, however, children and adults alike may need to have an orthodontic appliance like an expander, tongue/thumb crib, or a retainer.
 These devices are used to reduce future treatment times with braces or ensure that the teeth stay where they should be after the braces have been removed.
 Keep reading to learn more about how each of these orthodontic appliances from our Parsippany, NJ orhtodontist work!

 What Is a Retainer?
 How Does It Work?

 A retainer is a device that is used to keep the teeth in place after treatment with braces, including traditional braces and Invisalign, is complete.
 Without a retainer, the teeth with gradually move back into their original position.
 Most people will need to wear the retainer around the clock right after the braces are removed, but can gradually be reduced to nightwear only after several months.
 If used diligently, a retainer will keep the teeth where they should be for a lifetime after the initial treatment with braces is complete.

 As their name implies, removable retainers are easy to place and remove in and from the mouth.
 As such, they are easy to clean.
 However, they do require a certain level of self-discipline if patients are to get the full benefit from them.
 This type of retainer should be worn at least 22 hours each day during the first few months after braces are removed.
 Your orthodontist will let you know when you can start wearing it less.

 Fixed retainers are quite convenient because they are cemented into the mouth.
 They usually consist of a small metal bar that is placed behind the teeth (which makes them very discreet).
 These retainers are often used to keep the front teeth in their proper places because these teeth are the most likely to drift back out of place.
 You may have to wear a fixed retainer for life.